joeldmyers/typescript-review/README.md

 Notes -

+## General

 - open-source typed syntactic superset of JavaScript, developed by Microsoft.

-- Compiles to readable Javascript.
+* Compiles to readable Javascript.

-- Comes in 3 parts:
+* Comes in 3 parts:

-  -- Language itself
+  - Language itself

-  -- Language Server - a program that feeds text editor a lot of helpful information - autocompletes, tooltips in VS Code -- Compiler - does type checking, compiles to JS.
+    - Language Server - a program that feeds text editor a lot of helpful information - autocompletes, tooltips in VS Code

+    - Compiler - does type checking, compiles to JS.

+  - Like a really fancy linter.

 - Works seamlessly with Babel 7.

+## Why use Typescript

+- Encode constraints and assumptions as part of developer intent
+- catch common mistakes
+- move some runtime errors to compile time
+-